 Can you identify those patients who are frequent users of the ED?
-What can your clinic do to reduce inappropriate ED visits?
+What can you and your colleagues do to reduce inappropriate ED visits?

 Large numbers of "less urgent" visits (i.e., CTAS 4 and 5) may be a sign that patients are having trouble accessing primary health care.
 Does this appear to be a problem for patients in your practice?
-There are steps you can take to improve access to your services:
+There are steps you can take to help your patients access your services:

-Transform My Practice http://transformmypractice.ca/
+• Transform My Practice http://transformmypractice.ca/